USER GUIDEο

 level_precedence, ensuring temporal consistency.

 βοΈ 2.
-Generator Data (generator)ο
+GENERATOR DATA (generator)ο

 The generator section defines generation units (existing and candidate) across multiple technologies β hydro, thermal, solar, wind, and deficit (penalty) units.